albirrkarim/react-speech-highlight-demo/README.md

 Well, i need money to funding the research, you know that making complex package is cost a lot of time and of course money.

 Making the [LLM engines](LLM_ENGINE.md) that combines prompt engineering and efficient algorithm to saving Open AI API cost.
 Need to be tested and the test is repeatly that cost the API call.

+Also i provide support via live private chat to me through discord (username: albirrkarim), is there any services out there doing that?

 This package is a `base` package that can be used for various [use cases](#use-cases).
 I made a lot of money with package.
 The limit is your entrepreneurship skill.